evannetwork/evannetwork.github.io/docs/99_backups/howtos.md

 title: "HowTos"

-If you just want to do quick tests, it is best to just use the [blockchain core console](/dev/bccc).
+If you just want to do quick tests, it is best to just use the [evan.prompt](/docs/04_developers/evan.prompt.html).
 You will also find a small example of how to compile and deploy contracts to evan.network there.

 # Load and Connect to a Contract Instance